rsrohit/mobile-app-tester/README.md

       - Enter your test steps in plain English.
       - Click **"Run Test"** and watch the magic happen\!

+### Writing Test Steps

+To ensure selectors are saved with meaningful names in the Page Object Model (POM), follow these formatting rules when writing steps:

+- Enclose element names in asterisks, e.g., `*Login*`.
+- Wrap any input data in double quotes, e.g., `"user@example.com"`.

+Example: `Click on *Login* button` or `Enter "password123" into *Password* field`.

 -----

 ## Resource Links